No passwords, No popups, No AI, No cost:

 I feel my assertion was relevant because I made a true statement contradicting Lawrence's inaccurate one.
 Your terms 'power density' and 'available energy' are incorrect too; you are apparently talking about 'current density'.
 So, I suppose Lawrence can come back now and say "true but irrelevant" :-)

 If you get a chance, please take a look at the discussion between Humpty Dumpty and Alice in Lewis Carroll's "Through the Looking Glass", where Carroll reminds us how silly it is to attempt a discussion if the participants assign their own meaning to words.
-The first step against confusion & obfuscation is recognition that words must be used correctly and with consistent meanings.
+The first step against confusion & obfuscation is recognition that words must be used with accepted and consistent meanings.
 Voltage, current, power, energy, current density and so on all have established scientific meanings, which let us relate them to each other and to advance the science via Ohm's Law and Faraday's Law, etc. -- and it is clearly relevant to point out when terms are used in a fashion that can lead to erroneous conclusions.

 Ted Mooney, finishing.com